As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 Diffusing any kind of essential oil, therefore, could be harmful to your dog, depending on how much he is exposed to and type.

-Diffusing essential oils that aren’t safe to dogs like thieves oil and other variants that we have listed above can cause even more detrimental health effects on dogs.
+So, can you diffuse thieves around dogs?
+The short answer is NO. Diffusing essential oils that aren’t safe to dogs like thieves oil and other variants that we have listed above can cause even more detrimental health effects on dogs.

 The most common symptoms of dogs that have been exposed to high levels of diffused essential oils are vomiting, sneezing, and coughing.